 To the extent that Audit Services notes systemic and recurring issues at multiple courts, this too is considered as part of the risk-assessment process.
-Of the four audits reviewed by the audit committee in fiscal year (FY) 2022-23, there were a total of 13 findings.
-Additionally, seven more audits are pending the review and approval of the audit committee at its next meeting, which have a total of 41 findings.
-Last year's audit plan reinstated the review of cash handling controls.
+Of the 12 audits reviewed by the audit committee in fiscal year (FY) 23-24 and two draft audits pending approval by the audit committee, there were a total of 25 findings.
+Our FY 22-23 audit plan reinstated the review of cash handling controls.
 This has historically been an area with the largest number of audit findings.
-Although the findings from the seven reports are preliminary since they are pending review by the audit committee, we included them in the following statistics to provide additional context for Audit Services' FY 22-23 work.
-The most frequent categories of audit findings for FY 22-23 were cash handling-related findings (35 findings or 65%) such as lacking proper segregation of duties, not requiring periodic counts of the change fund custodian for change funds of \$500 or more.
-The area with the second highest number of findings was procurements and contracts (11 findings or 54%), such as courts not consistently documenting or requiring purchase requisitions.
+This was the case again for our FY 23-24 audits.
+The most frequent categories of audit findings for FY 23-24 were cash handling-related findings (15 findings or 60%) such as lacking proper segregation of duties or not requiring periodic counts of the change fund by someone other than the change fund custodian.
+The area with the second highest number of findings was procurements and contracts (7 findings or 28%), such as courts not consistently documenting or requiring purchase requisitions.

-Table 2 - Recap of FY 22-23 Audit Findings
+Table 2 - Recap of FY 23-24 Audit Findings